 Instructions

-- Prep and chop all of the veggies (carrot, mushroom, and brussels sprouts).
-Add them to a sheet pan and roast with olive oil, salt, pepper, and garlic for 25-30 minutes until they are golden and tender.
+- Prepare all of the veggies (carrot, mushroom, and brussels sprouts) by chopping them.
+Add them to the sheet pan and roast with olive oil, salt, pepper, and garlic powder for 25-30 minutes until they are golden and tender.

-- While the veggies cook, boil the pasta and pan-fry the ground beef in a pan.
-Strain the pasta once it’s done cooking.
+- While the veggies cook, boil the pasta and pan-fry the ground beef in a pan, according to package instructions.
+Strain the pasta once it's done cooking.

 - Make the green goddess dressing by adding all ingredients to a blender and blend until smooth.